- What is an individualized major?

 Other documentation may be necessary if you plan a double major or additional degree.
 Admissions decisions are made by the Individualized Major Advisory and Admissions Committee, which is comprised of faculty from the two colleges (CLAS and CAHNR) that grant degrees to Individualized Majors.
 The Individualized Major Advisory and Admissions Committee meets several times during the Fall and Spring semesters to review proposals.
 [Return to top]

 You may submit a proposal if you are either in your third semester or if you have completed 30 credits toward graduation.
 You must apply before you register for your last 30 credits.
-Typically, this means that students must apply by February of their Junior year.
-Students planning to pursue an individualized major as a double major must apply no later than March of their Junior year.
+Typically, this means that you must apply by February of your Junior year.
 [Return to top]

 Advisors in the Individualized and Interdisciplinary Studies Program, as well as faculty advisors, will help you develop your plan of study.

-You begin by preparing a statement of purpose and plan of study in consultation with an academic advisor in IISP.
-Then you identify three faculty members, from departments relevant to your major, who can further assist you with developing the plan of study.
+You begin by preparing a a proposal in consultation with an academic advisor in IISP.
+Then you identify three faculty members, from departments relevant to your major, who can further assist you with developing the proposal.
 [Return to top]

 Four.
 You will have a primary advisor from a department in the college granting the major, two associate faculty advisors, and the Individualized Major Director.
 [Return to top]